We Must Stop the Pipeline Again!

 Unfortunately, we must now repeat this process.
 However, in this sequel, we have a regulatory and legal record that is completely on our side.
 For example, the Second Circuit held that the DEC could deny Constitution’s application for a 401 WQC if information about alternative routes and horizontal directional drilling (HDD) under streams is not provided.

 Of course, Constitution is up to all its old tricks.
 On May 30, 2025, it applied for a 401 WQC from the DEC before applying for a license to construct the pipeline from FERC.
 This is like putting the cart before the horse.
-While we’re glad that DEC issued a notice of incomplete application on July 2, 2025, it should not be reviewing Constitution’s application until there’s a new FERC docket and EIS.
 The Second Circuit vacated the four FERC orders and instructed FERC to dismiss the agency proceedings in 2021.
 Since its order was issued, there is no longer a legally valid (1) docket, (2) environmental impact statement, or (3) federal license for this project.
-Without a new federal application and associated environmental review, DEC must deny Constitution’s application on procedural grounds, and it must do this before it opens a public comment period.
+Without a new federal application and associated environmental review, DEC should have denied Constitution’s application on procedural grounds.
+Instead it issued three notices of incomplete application, which allowed Constitution to withdraw its application on November 7, 2025, without having to seek judicial review of a denial.